 E41 Error Code

 How to Fix It: Shut the door firmly.
-If it’s shut and the code persists, the door lock may be faulty.
-Replace it if necessary.
-If it’s still malfunctioning, replace the main PCB.
+If the code persists, the door switch is likely faulty.
+Replace the door lock assembly.
+If that fails, the issue is on the main PCB.

 E42 Error Code

-What It Means: The door lock is faulty, and the door stays locked even after the cycle.
+What It Means: The door lock is faulty, causing the door to remain locked after the cycle ends.

 E43 Error Code